ITensor/website/docs/classes/iqtensor.md

   `IQTensor /= IQTensor`

-  The non-contracting product is not currently implemented for IQTensors since it can give results with ill-defined flux in certain cases.
+  The non-contracting product is not currently implemented for IQTensors since it can give results with ill-defined divergence in certain cases.

 ## Functions for Constructing IQTensors

 * `randomTensor(QN q, IQIndex i1, IQIndex i2, ...) -> IQTensor` <br/>
   `randomTensorC(QN q, IQIndex i1, IQIndex i2, ...) -> IQTensor`

-  Create an IQTensor having IQIndex's i1, i2, etc. and having flux `q`.
+  Create an IQTensor having IQIndex's i1, i2, etc. and having divergence `q`.
   All non-zero blocks of this IQTensor are initialized with random elements.

   `randomTensorC` is the same except blocks are initialized with random complex